 Namely, they charged that I don't understand that being a "transitional" fossil doesn't require that the fossil actually be found temporally between that fossil's alleged ancestors and descendants.
 In other words, a transitional form need not be a "direct transitional form."
 Accompanying this was the charge that I am ignorant of the fact that known fossils may not necessarily mark the actual stratigraphic range of a fossil.

 I get it, I really do.
 If one defines "transitional form" soft enough such that its temporal placement no longer matters, then it becomes very difficult to disprove claims that a fossil was "transitional."
 And new fossil discoveries are constantly extending the known ranges of taxa.
-I took plenty of evolutionary biology and earth sciences at one of the top secular science universities in the country and this is basic stuff everyone learns in division courses.
+I took plenty of evolutionary biology and earth sciences at one of the top secular science universities in the country and this is basic stuff everyone learns in evolution / paleontology courses.
 This is all old news to me.
 So what's really going on here?

 It is my sense that some Darwin-defenders were unaware of the great rhetorical weight placed by others on Tiktaalik's placement in the fossil record.
 This plausible deniability allowed them to bash Darwin-critics who observed that claimed predictions about Tiktaalik's stratigraphic location were wrong.
 These evolutionary biologists were unaware of their own side's arguments.

 The problem for my critics is that other Darwin-defenders were attempting to make a different, much stronger argument for evolution based on Tiktaalik.
 As documented above, they were arguing that Tiktaalik's temporal location in the fossil record places it in a position where it could be a direct ancestor of tetrapods, and this was a confirmed "prediction" of evolution.
 They were making an argument for Tiktaalik's transitional nature based upon the hard definition.